DiantArts/CodingStyle/README.md

 Use friend only when it improves readability or simplifies the code.

-Ue noexcept only on useful cases.
+Use noexcept only on useful cases.

 Prefer C++ style cast over any other cast formats.
 Always prefer static_cast.
 When using dynamic_cast, just think again.
 Avoid const_cast and reinterpret_cast.